 The ARMv8-A architecture defines two security states, Secure and Non-secure.
 It also defines two Physical Address spaces: Secure and Non-secure, such that the Normal world can only access the Non-secure Physical Address space.
 The Secure world can access both the Secure and Non-secure Physical Address spaces.

 In Non-secure state, the NS bits and NSTable bits in translation tables are ignored.
 Only Non-secure memory can be accessed.
-In Secure state, the NS bits and NSTable bits control whether a virtual address translates to a Secure or Non-secure physical address.
-You can use SCR_EL3.SIF to prevent the Secure world from executing from any virtual address that translates to a Non-secure physical address.
-Also, when in the Secure world, you can use the SCR.SIF bit to control whether Secure instruction fetches can be made to Non-secure physical memory.
+In Secure state, the NS bits and NSTable bits control whether a Virtual Address translates to a Secure or Non-secure Physical Address.
+You can use SCR_EL3.CIF to prevent the Secure world from executing from any Virtual Address that translates to a Non-secure Physical Address.
+Additionally, when in the Secure world, you can use the SCR.CIF bit to control whether Secure instruction fetches can be made to Non-secure physical memory.